 This post may contain affiliate links – you get to buy cool stuff you want and support future DIY projects on Lovely Etc. at the same time.
-Win-win.
+See my full disclosure here.

 Several months ago I started plotting how to get beautiful floors for not much money.
 I was fed up with my nasty, stained carpet but didn’t have the money for the hardwood floors I was dreaming of … or any other decent flooring for that matter.

 But that gross carpet had to go, so I decided I was going to paint the plywood subfloor in my living and dining rooms.

 Many months later, I am finally done!

 I think I’m kind of in love with these floors.

 This was not a quick or easy project but it was sooo worth the effort.
 Here is a quick run-down of how I did it.

 1. Rip out old carpet and carpet padding.
 Remove all tack strips and staples from subfloor.

 2. Patch the seams and staple holes.
 (This is the only part I really wasn’t pleased with.
 I used Flexible Floor Patch and Leveler.
 This was not the right choice.
 It is good because it flexes with the floor and all that stuff.
 But it is horrible because you can’t sand it smooth). *Update – I found a much better product for filling the holes and seams of the subfloor – check it out in this post.*